 Your body is intuitive, and so when your body takes in artificial sweeteners it recognizes it as something sweet being ingested, which makes it anticipate calories be drank, but since there are no calories in diet sodas the body reacts in confusion by stimulating the release of hunger hormones causing cravings for high-carb disasters, such as cookies, chips and other unhealthy junk food.

-Better Option: Club soda
+Better Option: Club soda, Natural Sparkling Water

-Energy Drinks and Shots
+3. Energy Drinks and Shots

 When you turn over an energy drink, the nutrition label is absent and replaced with a supplement facts panel.
 These two labels look very similar, and to consumers, there may seem like there is no difference at all.
 Sadly, this isn’t the case.